Walter Lini: Early life

 Lin̄i started school at the age of five when he attended the Australian Missionary Sunday School at Lamalanga on North Pentecost.
 In 1950, he began attending Nazareth School at Agatoa.
 From there, he attended Vureas School on Aoba.
 After finishing school, Lin̄i worked in the Anglican Diocesan office at Lolowai, before undertaking theological training at St Peter's College in Siota, Solomon Islands and St John's College, Auckland.

+While a deacon in the Solomon Islands, Lin̄i would go on to help create the precursor to the modern-day football club Real Kakamora, now considered to be one of the most popular clubs in Oceania.
+He also founded a newspaper, The Kakamora Reporter.

-After returning from his studies in New Zealand, Lin̄i, along with Donald Kalpokas and John Bani, formed the New Hebrides Cultural Association and launched its mouthpiece newspaper, New Hebrides Viewpoint.
+After returning home, Lin̄i, along with Donald Kalpokas and John Bani, formed the New Hebrides Cultural Association and launched its mouthpiece newspaper, New Hebrides Viewpoint.
 At that time, New Hebrides was a condominium ruled by the United Kingdom and France.
 Soon after the formation of the New Hebrides Cultural Association, Lin̄i and others formed the New Hebrides National Party (NHNP), with Lin̄i responsible for publishing the newspaper as well as recruiting party members on Aoba, North Pentecost and Maewo.
 In 1974, the Party Congress elected Lin̄i as full-time national president of the party, with Fred Timakata vice-president.
 In May, 1974, Lin̄i addressed the United Nations Committee of 24 on decolonisation, and called for independence for the New Hebrides by 1977.